foucar/CASS/README.md

 [TOC]

 CASS stands for (C)Fel-(A)SG (S)oftware (S)uite.
-It is a program designed to visualize data taken at Free-electron-lasers (FEL).
-To be easily adoptable to the various possible experiments it is designed to be consitsting of 'puzzle' pieces which can be stiched together to make CASS visualize the data of interest for a given experiment.
+It is a program designed to analyze and visualize data taken at Free-electron-lasers (FEL).
+To be easily adoptable to the various possible different types of experiments, it is based on a highly modular design.
+The analysis part of CASS allows the user to set up a analysis chain that can be tailored for each experimantal needs.
+The section [general layout](#layout) describes the details of CASS.

 Please find below the links to most important parts of the description